 I enjoyed sightseeing the old San Juan...the old buildings full of color along the coast and the sound of the waves hitting the rocks was a delight.

 I took so many photos and I'm glad because it's gonna be awhile before I return.
-Life has a way to change your path and for me, it's been a long time since I last updated this sight.
+Life has a way of changing your path and for me, it's been a long time since I last updated this sight.
 During my absence a few years back Hurricane Irma and finally Hurricane Marie just battered Puerto Rico and left those living there struggling.
-The damage that Puerto Rico experience was unimaginable as I watched the news and desperate to make connect with my parents who decided to retire there.
+The damage that Puerto Rico experience was unimaginable as I watched the news and desperate to connect with my parents who decided to retire there years ago.
 It took several days before I even knew they were alive and okay.
 Ever since I've done everything in my power to help them.
 I'm sure anyone who has a loved one out there has done the same.
 Even now help is still needed out there.
-As I watch the news and talk to friends and family I feel a loss.
+As I watch the news and talk to friends and family I feel at a loss.